About the Artist

 Ohio Art League

-While painting and listening to a podcast, I heard theologian Richard Rohr say in reference to spirituality and human nature, that you cannot see the light without the shadow.
+One day, while painting, I heard theologian Richard Rohr speaking on a podcast about human nature and spirituality.
+He said that you cannot see the light without the shadow.
 For me, this struck a chord on many levels.
 But as it relates to my pursuits as a painter, it embodies my approach.
 I want to paint the light, but without the shadows it is meaningless.
 And it is how the shadows are rendered that makes the light so beautiful to witness.

 -Amy Adams